 Summer Institutes are instrumental to building a nationwide community of scholars committed to expanding student access to courses in America’s founding principles.
-We began in 2007 with 125 faculty partners and today have developed a network of over 900 JMC Fellows on over 300 college campuses across the country.
+We began in 2007 with 125 faculty partners and today have developed a network of nearly 1,000 JMC Fellows on over 300 college campuses across the country.

 Led by renowned scholars, Summer Institutes are the entry point into our faculty network.
 These annual events give promising young scholars the opportunity to enrich their knowledge by reflecting upon and discussing the ideas, issues, and questions from the American past and Western tradition.